 We’ve all had an urgent request for quick turnaround funding from trusts to keep our organisations solvent or our projects running.
 It can put dread in the hearts of even experienced and successful trust fundraisers – especially when, except in rare circumstances, it can be avoided.

 As we all know, trust fundraising is usually a ‘long-game’ activity within our sector.
 To be really successful and consistently productive, it relies on clear projects, objectives, and budgets alongside a diarised and strategic submission schedule.
-Last minute, stop-gap demands can be sometimes be met, but if a regular occurrence, they can result in an unhealthy and inconsistent trust programme.
+Last minute, stop-gap demands can sometimes be met, but if a regular occurrence, they can result in an unhealthy and inconsistent trust programme.

 Making it happen anyway